JeannotM/DynamicDifficulty/README.md

   - binding_curse
   - unbreaking: 5
   # You'll need to use the EXACT same name as in difficulties.
-  # Will use the settings of the first difficulty if there are no default settings for a specific difficulty
-  # (E.g. if Extreme difficulty exists, but not here; will use Easy configs.)
+  # (E.g. if Extreme difficulty exists, but not here; will use the last difficulty that had)
   difficulties:
     Easy:
       max-enchants: 1